 Syntax to write Method References

 Before knowing how to write them, let’s first categorize the Method Reference(::) Java 8.
 Here, syntax to write Method Reference(::) Java 8 is different in different cases.
-In general, we can provide Method references in three ways, sometimes called the types of it.
+Typically, we can provide Method references in three ways, sometimes called the types of it.

 - Static Method References